tmhsplb/opiddailydoc/docs/Database.md

 The name **RChecks** is short for **research checks**.
 The **RChecks** table was so named because checks whose disposition is unknown are said to be under research until their disposition is resolved.
 The **AncientChecks** table was added to relieve the overcrowding of the **RChecks** table.
+It hs exactly the same data fields as table **RChecks**.
 Originally table **RChecks** contained all the checks that have been issued by Operation ID.
-The table was built by adding one year's worth of checks at a time, which resulted in gateay timeouts at AppHarbor as the table grew larger became larger.
+The table was built by adding one year's worth of checks at a time, which resulted in gateway timeouts at AppHarbor during update operations as the table grew larger.
 So the table was split up into 2 tables by years.
 Currently the **RChecks** table contains checks from the years 2018-2020 and the **AncientChecks** table contains checks from the years 2016 and 2017.

 There exist checks going back to the year 2013 when a Microsoft Access database was used to manage clients; however, the disposition of checks from these early years was not stored along with the check numbers in the Access database.
 These check numbers were migrated to the Apricot database as part of a client's service history, but the check numbers from the years 2013-2015 were not entered into the OPIDDaily database because it was believed that clients from these years would rarely return to Operation ID.
 This has saved valuable storage space in the OPIDDaily database.
 The free deployment of the OPIDDaily website is given 20MB of data space on a shared SQL Server.
-The stored check data consumes 15.2MB of the free space on the shared SQL
-Server.
-Adding the checks from the years 2013-2015 would nearly fill up the free 20MB.
+According to the SSMS Disk Usage report, 12.31MB of the current 15.25MB allocated data space is in use.
+Thus, 80% of the current allocation is in use and only 61% of the allowed 20MB allocation is in use.
+So there is still adequate free space for more check data.

 At some point it will be useful to reconsider the twice-in-a-lifetime policy for client service.
 Ten years from now it is unlikely that clients from fifteen years in the past will come to Operation ID seeking service.
 So there is no advantage to storing checks from the distant past.
 A data retention